Lightnet/libretro_core_glad_lua/README.md

     - Sets up hardware rendering via RETRO_ENVIRONMENT_SET_HW_RENDER.
     - Handles input via retro_set_input_poll and retro_set_input_state.
 - OpenGL Rendering:
-    - Uses GLAD to load OpenGL 3.3 core profile functions.
+    - Uses glad to load OpenGL 3.3 core profile functions.
     - Creates a shader program for solid-color rendering.
     - Draws a quad using vertex buffer objects (VBOs) and vertex array objects (VAOs).
     - Renders to a frontend-provided FBO or the default FBO (0).
-- GLAD Integration:
+- glad Integration:
-    - GLAD generates OpenGL function pointers at runtime.
+    - glad generates OpenGL function pointers at runtime.
     - Loaded via gladLoadGLLoader((GLADloadproc)get_proc_address) in init_opengl.
 - Input and Animation:
     - Polls joypad input to change quad color.
     - Updates quad size using a sine-based animation (sinf(animation_time * 2.0f)).

 ## Logic Design
-The core’s logic is structured around the Libretro lifecycle, interacting with RetroArch and GLAD.
+The core’s logic is structured around the Libretro lifecycle, interacting with RetroArch and glad.
 Below is a detailed explanation with a visual diagram.

 Logic Flow: